firefly-iii/data-importer/readme.md

 You can also import CSV files downloaded from your bank.
 Other import options are under construction.

+Eager to get started?
+Go to the TODO documentation!

 <!-- HELP TEXT -->
 ## Need help?